-Defence in relation to exports

-- 9. In any proceedings for an offence under these Regulations, it shall be a defence for the person charged to prove- - (a) that the food in respect of which the offence is alleged to have been committed was intended for export to a country which has legislation analogous to these Regulations and that it complies with that legislation; and - (b) in the case of export to a member State of food to which Regulation 1139/98 or Regulation 50/2000 applies, that the legislation complies with the provisions of Regulation 1139/98 or Regulation 50/2000, as appropriate, as read with Directive 79/112.

-Application of various provisions of the Act

-10. - (1) The following provisions of the Act shall apply for the purposes of these Regulations and, unless the context otherwise requires, any reference in those provisions to the Act or Part thereof shall be construed for the purposes of these Regulations as a reference to these Regulationssection 3 (presumption that food is intended for human consumption);
+Defence in relation to exports 9.
+In any proceedings for an offence under these Regulations, it is a defence for the person charged to prove- (a) that the food in respect of which the offence is alleged to have been committed was intended for export to a country which has legislation analogous to these Regulations and that it complies with that legislation; and (b) in the case of export to a member State of food to which Regulation 1139/98 or Regulation 50/2000 applies, that the legislation complies with the provisions of Regulation 1139/98 or Regulation 50/2000, as appropriate, as read with Directive 79/112.
+Application of various provisions of the Act 10. - (1) The following provisions of the Act apply for the purposes of these Regulations and, unless the context otherwise requires, any reference in those provisions to the Act or Part thereof is to be construed for the purposes of these Regulations as a reference to these Regulationssection 2 (extended meaning of "sale" etc); section 3 (presumption that food is intended for human consumption); section 20 (offences due to fault of another person); section 21 (defence of due diligence) as it applies for the purposes of section 8, 14 or 15; section 30(8) (which relates to documentary evidence); section 35(1) to (3) (punishment of offences) in so far as it relates to offences under section 33(1) and (2) as applied by paragraph (3) below; section 36 (offences by bodies corporate).